Ohio Dems want nuclear bailout law repealed as scandal grows

 Meanwhile, even before the scandal erupted, the Householder-led House was on summer recess, and the speaker had declined to bring lawmakers back before fall.
 The Senate has been conducting sessions.

-Republican officials from Gov. Mike DeWine on down have called on Householder to resign, but the speaker has remained silent regarding those demands.
-Householder could continue to hold office unless he were convicted.
+Republican officials from Gov. Mike DeWine on down have called on Householder to resign, including at least five GOP House lawmakers as of Wednesday afternoon.
+The speaker, who could continue to hold office unless he were convicted, has remained silent regarding those demands.

 A vote by two-thirds of the House could result in the expulsion of a member for disorderly conduct under the Ohio Constitution, Republican Attorney General Dave Yost, who also called on Householder to resign, tweeted Wednesday morning.
+In addition, the Constitution allows the governor to call the General Assembly together “on extraordinary occasions,” Yost said, noting: “This is that.”

 Repealing the energy bailout would also need support from DeWine, who signed the original bill.
 No one from the governor’s office has been questioned to date in the investigation, DeWine spokesman Dan Tierney said.
 He said the governor wasn’t commenting on a repeal ahead of a regularly scheduled afternoon news conference.